Information Science • Offshore Survey • Search & Rescue • Marine Tech

 Hi, I’m Sebastian Downes.

-I’m a college student studying information science.
-I also work in the offshore survey industry, specifically supporting search and rescue missions for lost vessels.
+I’m an information science student with hands-on experience in offshore survey, marine technology, and search and rescue workflows.
+I work with undersea systems, field operations, and data-driven tools that help turn difficult marine conditions into useful information.
 Outside of work and school, I’m an avid skier, and hit the slopes every chance I get.

 Image of me on the vessel surveyor 1